christinatan1/spotifyapp/README.md

 * User can create a profile
 * User can connect to their Spotify account and see their playlists and recently played
-* User can post playlists to their timeline
+* User can post songs to their timeline
 * User can search for and follow other users
 * User can see timeline and view posts from users they follow
+* User can see what the people they follow are listening to

 **Optional Nice-to-have Stories**